Class: DLinked::List

 • (self, Enumerator)

-Returns the list instance if a block is given, otherwise returns an Enumerator.
+Returns ‘self` if a block is given, otherwise returns an `Enumerator`.

 def each